MUSTIQUE T20 CRICKET WEEKEND RESULTS - NBC SVG

-Defending champions, SA-LAN-GA Tama Hawks won both matches over the weekend in the Mustique Twenty/20 Cricket Championship at the Mustique Playing Field.
+Defending champions, SA-LAN-GA Tama Hawks won their matches on the weekend in the Mustique Twenty/20 Cricket Championship at the Mustique Playing Field.

 The scores: SA-LAN-GA Tama Hawks 151 off 20-overs; Shem Browne 56, Elroy Baptiste 17; Kevin Creese 3 for 16, Lennox Mason 2 for 43.